KennyHT/learn-kubernetes/labs/1-dev-env-setup.md

 # Development Environment Setup

+## The watch command

+The watch command allows you to observe the output from running a command every n seconds.

+To install it with homebrew, use `brew install watch`.

 ### Bash complete

 Completion instructions are for environments running bash.

-Windows users are encouraged to explore using the Windows Subshell for Linux.
+For this to work, you need `bash-completion` installed by homebrew by running `brew install bash-completion`.

 Other shells are supported by Minikube and Kubectl but are not supported in this course.